 Now that you’re closer to heading to the hospital, make sure your bag is ready to go.
 Include things your baby and partner might need as well!
 Keep a short list of items that can’t go in the bag until the day itself (for instance, your eyeglasses) so you know everything else is in there.

 Want a convenient sheet of important items to pack?
-Get my Hospital Bag Checklist below:
+Join my newsletter and get my Hospital Bag Checklist below:

 Running out of household items is the worst hassle during those newborn days.
 Take an inventory of your kitchen, toiletries and other essentials and stock up now.
 You may not have the time or inclination to shop once the baby arrives.